 There Are Discounts and Savings Available for Parents with Teen Drivers

 - Defensive driving discount: If your teen takes a defensive driving course, your car insurance carrier may offer a discount.
-Be sure to ask about other safety courses that your teen driver could take that could also help lower your rate.
+Be sure to ask about other safety courses your teen driver could take that could help lower your rate.

 - Good grade discount: Is your teen a good student?
 Some auto insurance carriers will offer discounts for students who maintain a certain GPA.